Haksell/ft_nmap/README.md

 - [x] You must only manage a simple IPv4 (address/hostname) as parameter for your scans.
 - [ ] You must manage FQDN however you don’t have to make the DNS resolution.
 - [ ] It must be possible to choose the number of threads (default:0 max:250) to make the scan faster
-- [ ] It must be possible to read a list of IPv4 addresses and hostname from a file (formatting is free).
+- [ ] It must be possible to read a list of IPv4 addresses and hostname from a file. (parsing good, execution bad)
 - [x] Your program must be able to run the following scan: SYN
 - [x] Your program must be able to run the following scan: NULL
-- [ ] Your program must be able to run the following scan: ACK > bug overflow
+- [x] Your program must be able to run the following scan: ACK
 - [x] Your program must be able to run the following scan: FIN
 - [x] Your program must be able to run the following scan: XMAS
 - [x] Your program must be able to run the following scan: UDP